kayshinonome/google-dorks/README.md

 inurl:top.htm inurl:currenttime

 # Servers that have not been set up yet
-intitle:"Apache2 Debian Default Page: It works"
+intitle:"Apache2" intitle:"Default Page: It works"

 # Phpmyadmin
 "Index of" inurl:phpmyadmin